wtoivo/RM2-F2F-quali-book/book/05-group-proposal.Rmd

 - Provide a clear overview of the general topic related to your study?
 - Present a clear rationale for the specific study that you have chosen to conduct?
 - Identify one ethical issue, saying how you would mitigate it?
-- Link to the BPS Code of Conduct and the literature base as appropriate?
+- Link to the [BPS Code of Conduct](https://cms.bps.org.uk/sites/default/files/2022-06/BPS%20Code%20of%20Human%20Research%20Ethics%20(1).pdf) and the literature base as appropriate?
 - Ensure that everyone has reviewed the full document to ensure it is a coherent whole?
 - Ensure that everyone has agreed on the final draft before submission takes place?